-- A. The State of Mississippi requests approval for a Medicaid home and community-based services (HCBS) waiver under the authority of §1915(c) of the Social Security Act (the Act). - B. Program Title (optional this title will be used to locate this waiver in the finder): - Assisted Living Waiver C. Type of Request: renewal - C. Type of Request: renewal
+- A. The State of Mississippi requests approval for a Medicaid home and community-based services (HCBS) waiver under the authority of §1915(c) of the Social Security Act (the Act). - B. Program Title (optional this title will be used to locate this waiver in the finder):

+Assisted Living Waiver

+C. Type of Request: renewal